EvanCesanek/Ouvrai/README.md

 ## Structure

-- _`ouvrai/lib/components/`_ contains the **Ouvrai** component library.
+- _`ouvrai/lib/components/`_ contains the Ouvrai component library.
 These components are imported in _`src/index.js`_ to help manage the various processes of a well-functioning experiment.
 The `Experiment` component is the most important.
 You must create an instance of the Experiment component with `const exp = new Experiment({...})` as the first step in all experiments.
-The constructor takes a single argument, an object where a wide variety of configuration options and experiment settings should be specified.
+The constructor takes a single argument, which is an object with a wide variety of configuration options.
+You should also specify any experiment settings that you would like to save with your data (e.g., stimulus visual features, durations, condition codes, etc.).
 See the template experiments for examples.
 - The _`src/`_ folder contains all the source code and other assets needed for an experiment.
   - `src/index.js` is the main experiment code that you would edit for a new experiment.
   - `src/public/` is a static assets folder.
 Any files in here are available for reference by filename in your experiment code.